gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listview.md

 let l5 = listview!("T, d:c, view:Details, columns:[{Name,10,left},{Age,5,right},{City,20,center}]");
 ```

-where type `T` is the type of the elements that are shown in the list view and has to implement `listview::ListItem` trait.
+where type `T` is the type of the elements that are shown in the list view and has to implement [ListItem](../object-traits/listitem.md) trait.

 A listview supports all common parameters (as they are described in [Instantiate via Macros](../instantiate_via_macros.md) section).
 Besides them, the following **named parameters** are also accepted: